All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How is compounded semaglutide different from brand-name versions?

-Compounded semaglutide contains the same active ingredient but is prepared by a compounding pharmacy rather than the original manufacturer.
-It has not undergone the same FDA approval process as the brand-name product.
+Compounded semaglutide is prepared by a compounding pharmacy rather than the original manufacturer.
+It hasn't undergone the same FDA approval process as the brand-name product.
 Dosing, inactive ingredients, and delivery format may differ based on your provider's prescription.

 What happens if semaglutide comes off the shortage list?